cloudblog004/fantasticfoodies/content/en/posts/1822-recipe-of-favorite-easy-chicken-and-biscuit-casserole.md

 - "10 oz 1 cancondensed mushroom soup"
 - "10 oz 1 cancondensed cream chicken soup"
 recipeinstructions:
 - "Season your chicken with seasoning of your choice- I use poultry seasoning when chicken in raw.
 Add 1 tbsp of olive oil into a skillet, add chicken, cook for 15 mins covered on med-low heat.
-Add chopped onion &amp; boullion, cook for 3 mins.
+Add chopped onion & boullion, cook for 3 mins.
 Add vegetables for last 10 mins of cooking.
 If using frozen vegs add at last 5 mins of cooking just to warm up.
 Preheat oven at 400°f"
-- "Remove chicken breast &amp; cubed.
+- "Remove chicken breast & cubed.
 All this point if your using fresh vegs they should be done also."
 - "Spray a 13×9 pan with cooking spray.
-Pour soups, milk, thyme &amp; pepper &amp; mix well.
+Pour soups, milk, thyme & pepper & mix well.
 Add vegs mix well.
 Add chicken mix well.
 Place in oven for 15 mins at 400°f .
 Take out and mix well."
 - "Cut biscuits into quarter pieces.
 And cover chicken mixture with biscuits.
 Then place back into oven for 15 more mins or until biscuits are golden brown."
 - "Ready to serve and ENJOY!"
 categories: